I'm a community-centered design strategist with an appetite for systems thinking and communication design. Here's [ some of ] what I believe in:

 What I've been up to...

-Since 2021, I have been helping launch and scale a 911 first response department made of mental health professionals in Durham, NC.
-I share more about some of my contributions to that work HERE
+Since 2021, I have been helping launch and scale a new kind of public safety department made of mental health professionals in Durham, NC.
+I share more about some of my contributions to that work here.